TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: DESIGN RATIONALE

 \section{DESIGN RATIONALE}

-When developing \systemName, several key design considerations were prioritized to ensure the system was both effective and intuitive for novice users.
-The main considerations included are user-friendly design and interaction, workspace awareness, and seamless integration:
+When developing \systemName, several key design considerations were prioritized to ensure the system was effective for novice users.
+The main considerations included are novice-friendly design and interaction, workspace awareness, and seamless integration: